-Health and safety is often seen as burdensome and unnecessary – by both employers and workers.
-This is where the safety incentive program comes into play.
+Health and safety is often seen as a technicality – by both employers and workers.
+This is where safety incentive programmes come into play.

 On paper, it’s a straightforward win-win.
 Rewarding employees for zero-injuries over a certain time equals a drastic reduction in accidents, right?

 If only it were that simple.

 Safety incentive programs are complex.
 Done right, the rewards can be enormous.
 Some organizations with a well implemented program report saving millions of US dollars and a dramatic decrease in lost-time injury rates.

 On the other hand, a poorly structured program can wreak havoc.